maormoshe1/whatsappWebClient/README.md

 1. react-router
 2. "jquery" by the command: npm install jquery
-3. signalR by the command: npm install @microsoft/signalr Before you start run the server and the ranking site
+3. signalR by the command: npm install @microsoft/signalr Before you start: run the server and the ranking site

 There are 4 usernames hardcoded on the server user name: Nikol    password: Nn1